Lauraquiroga/SEIRSModel/README.md

 ├── SEIRSModel/ # Root directory
 │ ├── assets/ # Folder containing images, diagrams, or other assets
 │ ├── data/ # Folder containing sample initial configurations
-│ │ ├── results/ # Folder where results of the simulation are dynamically saved
+│ │ ├── results/ # Folder where results of the simulation are dynamically saved │ │ ├── test_case_examples/ # Folder with network configurations in the form of adjacency matrices used for the test cases from the article
+│ ├── independent_scripts/ # Folder containing scripts to run code without GUI
 │ ├── interface/ # Folder containing Python files for the GUI
 │ ├── model/ # Folder containing Python files for the logic of the simulation
 │ │ ├── network.py # Network class: IoT device network construction